davidusb-geek/emhass/docs/forecasts.md

 The default method for this forecast is simply a constant value.
 This can be obtained using `method=constant`.

-Then you will need to define the `prod_sell_price` variable to provide the correct price for energy injected to the grid from excedent PV production in €/kWh.
+Then you will need to define the `photovoltaic_production_sell_price` variable to provide the correct price for energy injected to the grid from excedent PV production in €/kWh.

 ## Passing your own forecast data